DevynCJohnson/Pybooster/Coding_Standards.md

     - Example for C: ```// kate: encoding utf-8; bom off; syntax c; indent-mode cstyle; eol unix; replace-tabs off; indent-width 4; tab-width 4; remove-trailing-space on; line-numbers on;```
 - In Python scripts, an entry-point comment may be present after the magic comments
 - In the next line, the Doxygen information comment-block follows (see the _Doxygen_ section for further guidelines)
+- For JavaScript, next comes `goog.module` statements and then `goog.require` statements
 - Two blank lines must follow the file header, then the code begins

 ### File Divisions